Myopia Clinic Perth & Fremantle

 • Extensive myopia care experience with children from a very young age.

-• Complex contact lens fittings and advice including orthokeratology for myopia treatment
+• Complex contact lens fittings and advice including orthokeratology for myopia treatment, and capability to provide high power lenticular lenses

 Meet the Optometrists